This article describes best practices for integrating ipMIDI, Delta Control, or multiple consoles into existing networks.

 - If your DAW has more than one network adapter or you are using Wi-Fi, you cannot connect one adapter to the console and the other to your building network and expect the system to work correctly with both adapters active.
-If you must use this method, you must alter the routing table to point multicast to the SSL-connected adapter.
-See Dealing with dual Ethernet adapters.
+If you must use this method, you will need to bind ipMIDI and Delta Control multicast to the network adapter connected to your console.
+See Multiple Network Adapters and IPMIDI

 - If you have multiple consoles in the same facility, you will need to prevent multicast from one studio to another.
 Failure to do this will result in all the studios controlling each other.
 You have a few options to deal with this:

 - The easiest non-networking method is to simply assign one to DAW 1 and the other to DAW 2.
 Route their ipMIDI ports accordingly.